 So result management systems can compare results from one run to the next, without erroneously designating results as “new” because a rule id has changed.

 Rule identifiers should be opaque – that is, they should not convey information to a user – because a rule's implementation might change over time.
 Suppose a rule id is "DoNotDoXOrY", suppose circumstances change so that “Y” is now acceptable, and suppose the implementation of the rule changes accordingly.
 Because the rule id must not change, the string "DoNotDoXOrY" will continue to be persisted to logs, where it will convey outdated guidance to users in a way that an opaque identifier such as "CA2101" would not.

+NOTE 2: Despite that fact that the result.ruleId property (§3.27.5) is permitted to be a hierarchical string (§3.5.4) whose trailing components denote a subset of the specified rule, SARIF does not support separate metadata for such “sub-rules”.
+The id property of a reportingDescriptor object always specifies an entire rule (or notification), not a subset of one.

 deprecatedIds property